-- The Palmerston North City Library, located in The Square, is housed in an award-winning heritage building designed by Ian Athfield.
+- The Palmerston North City Library, located in The Square, is housed in the restored C M Ross building, an award-winning heritage structure designed by Ian Athfield, opened in 1996.

-- It offers diverse collections including books, newspapers, and resources focused on Māori culture and local history.
+- It boasts diverse collections, including books, digital resources, and specialized materials on Māori culture and local history, enriching cultural understanding.

-- Various community programs cater to all ages, promoting reading, creativity, and lifelong learning.
+- Various community programs cater to all ages, fostering literacy, creativity, and connection through events and workshops.

-- Branch libraries in Highbury, Roslyn, Awapuni, and Ashhurst provide convenient access to library services for local residents.
+- Branch libraries in Highbury, Roslyn, Awapuni, and Ashhurst ensure convenient access to services for residents across the region.

 Location and Facilities